 We inspire and mobilize individuals through our Footprint calculators and education and advocacy campaigns, including our annual Overshoot Day.

 More than 2 million people around the the world, including students and educators, use our calculator to measure their Ecological Footprint and learn more about what they can do to tread more lightly on the Earth.
 Global Footprint Network has built 17 versions of the calculator in nearly a dozen languages in order to serve as many people as possible worldwide.
+In August 2017, we launched a new mobile-friendly version of our calculator with updated data, methodology, and graphics.

 Earth Overshoot Day is our annual campaign that marks the date when humanity has exhausted nature’s budget for the entire year.
 The campaign drew coverage from nearly 2,000 media outlets around the world in 2016, including major publications including USA Today, The Guardian, Le Monde, Les Echoes, The Hindu, and La Stampa.